ESTABLISHMENT OF PARENTAGE

 3.

-All other possible consorts have been
+All other possible consorts have

-previously-excluded presumed father is the only remaining possibility: The possible actions available
+that a previously-excluded presumed father is the only remaining possibility: The possible actions available

 depend on how the presumed father was previously excluded.